 Preparing for funeral costs

 Considering funeral costs are at an all-time high, it’s surprising how few people are making plans in advance.
-In our 2020 British Seniors Funeral Report, we found that 46% of those aged 45-55 and 29% of those aged 50+ have no money set aside for their funeral.
+Our 2021 British Seniors Funeral Report showed that nearly a third of respondents had nothing set aside for their funeral.
+Just 21% said that they had secured a life insurance policy to help with funeral costs.

-Data taken from the report shows that overall, our loved ones are contributing an average of £2,003 to various aspects of the funeral such as funeral notices, flowers and burial plots.
+The report also shows that overall, loved ones are contributing an average of £1,963 towards funeral costs.

 The fact is, a funeral could cost the same for someone on a very high yearly income vs someone on a very low income.
 In fact, for a low-income family, a funeral can cost as much as their entire yearly expenditures for food, clothing and energy combined.
 When we take funeral costs in relation to overall household income, it can sometimes cost ten times more for lower-income households than higher-income households.